 Following the Planning Commission public hearing and recommendation, the Department of Ecology performed a preliminary review of the document and suggested several revisions.
 Council reviewed the SMP packet, including Ecology revisions, at a study session on April 23rd.
-Based on the changes between the version presented to Council and the version that was the subject of the Planning Commission public hearing, the City Attorney advised that Council hold an additional public hearing on new material.
 A copy of the staff report from April 23 can be found at http://cosweb.ci.shoreline.wa.us/uploads/attachments/cck/Council/Staffreports/2012/Staffreport042312-9a.pdf.